somenath203/Machine-Learning-and-Deep-learning-Assistant-using-langchain-Ollama-and-Llama3/README.md

 # Machine Learning and Deep learning Assistant using Ollama and Llama3

-This is a simple Question Answering application created with the help of Ollama, Llama3 Large Language Model and Streamlit that answer questions and produce code related to machine learning and deep learning.
+This is a simple Question Answering application created with the help of `Langchain`, `Ollama`, `Llama3 Large Language Model` and `Streamlit` that answer questions and produce code related to machine learning and deep learning.

 ## Demo Video of the Application